Solar Orbiter and Parker Solar Probe Team Up To Finally Solve Sun’s Heating Mystery [UPDATED]21st Sep 2023

 What Is ESA’s Solar Orbiter?

-Solar Orbiter is a joint project of ESA and NASA, which started in February 2020.
-Its purpose is to study the processes taking place on and around the Sun at the maximum possible distance.
-It is planned to organise observations at about 42 million kilometres from the Sun, closer than Mercury is.
+Solar Orbiter is a joint project by ESA and NASA, which started in February 2020.
+Its purpose is to study the processes on and around the Sun at the maximum possible distance.
+The plan is to set up observations about 42 million kilometres away from the Sun, which is closer than where Mercury is located.

-The project involves putting a Solar Orbiter spacecraft into orbit, which for seven years will observe the occurrences of solar wind, the reasons for its appearance, and movement.
+The project entails deploying a Solar Orbiter spacecraft into orbit for a seven-year mission.
+It’s dedicated to observing solar wind events, its underlying causes, and its dynamic behaviour.
 In addition, the mission plans to study the star’s magnetic field, collect data about it and transmit it to Earth.

-For the Solar Orbiter launch to be successful, the aircraft and its 10 components must withstand temperatures of 500 degrees Celsius.
+The Solar Orbiter spacecraft and its 10 components must withstand temperatures of 500 degrees Celsius during the mission.
 Airbus has created a powerful heat shield with openings for five telescopes to observe the Sun.
-The instruments have been rigorously tested to ensure they are not interfering with image transmission, gas escaping into space, and equipment overheating.
+The instruments underwent a variety of tests to ensure they do not interfere with image transmission, gas venting into space, and equipment overheating.

-Elecnor Deimos has been involved in the mission since the assessment phase when trajectory calculations for resonant orbits and low thrust were performed.
-The company’s specialists have made a significant contribution to the strategy for the development and testing of flight systems.
+Elecnor Deimos, a Spanish aerospace and defence company, has been actively engaged in the mission since the assessment phase, when they conducted trajectory calculations for resonant orbits and low-thrust manoeuvres.
+The company has made a significant contribution to the strategy for the development and testing of flight systems.
 Complicated tests were carried out on stands using simulators and real aircraft.

 These factors have all been successfully tested:

 - all onboard instruments

 During testing, Elecnor Deimos engineers constantly analysed the processes and made reports on each step in order to prepare for the launch of the mission as efficiently as possible and eliminate any possible failures and malfunctions in the systems.